 The best prebiotic foods

-If you eat a wide variety of nutrient-dense whole foods or a veggie-heavy paleo diet, you’re likely getting in quite a lot of prebiotic foods.
+If you eat a wide variety of nutrient-dense whole foods or a veggie-heavy diet, you’re likely getting in quite a lot of prebiotic foods already.
 Resistant starch, inulin, and non-digestible carbohydrates come from almost all fruits and vegetables.
-Some contain more prebiotic power than others, so I’ll share my top 20 with you, including a few overlooked sources.
+Some contain more prebiotic power than others, so I’ll share my top 20 prebiotic foods with you, including a few overlooked sources.

 For the most part, you can look for prebiotics in cruciferous veggies like kale, broccoli, and cabbage, roots, and whole grains (if you’re not eating strict paleo).
 Many of these foods should be consumed raw or lightly cooked, and none should be used in excess.